react-native-elements/react-native-elements/README.md

 We are currently working on the `v1.0.0` version.
 You can try it by doing `yarn add react-native-elements@beta`, and follow the same instructions as the stable version.

-- If your project is a standard React Native project (if you have an ios/android directory and created it with `react-native init`), [follow these installation instructions](https://react-native-training.github.io/react-native-elements/Installation/default_installation/).

 ### Usage

 Start using the components or try it on Snack [here](https://snack.expo.io/rJu6gJfBZ).